Delve Deep in a Global High-Tech Industry

 (QS World University Rankings)

-The 2020 photo contest, organized by the Lowell Institute for Mineral Resources and Mining and Geological Engineering Department at the University of Arizona, is open to all alumni of mining and geological engineering as well as economic geology.
+The 2021 photo contest, organized by the Lowell Institute for Mineral Resources and Mining and Geological Engineering Department at the University of Arizona, is open to all alumni and students of mining and geological engineering as well as economic geology.
 Submit your awe-inspiring works today!

 Benefits of Industry Ties